Bucket Listers

 Southbank Riverwalk

-Making its debut this year is a brand new wood deck with a view of the Chicago River!
-The quarter-mile stretch recently opened as part of Southbank’s development, and can be a kayak launch (with potential for a future water taxi stop!), a pleasant walk with views of trees and landscaping along the water, and of course, the perfect spot for a picnic.
+Making its debut this year is a brand-new wood deck with a view of the Chicago River!
+The quarter-mile stretch recently opened as part of Southbank’s development and can be a kayak launch (with potential for a future water taxi stop!), a pleasant walk with views of trees and landscaping along the water, and of course, the perfect spot for a picnic.

-Location: 600 S Wells St, Chicago, IL 60607
+Where: 600 S Wells St, Chicago, IL 60607

 For more information on Southbank Riverwalk.